 Discover the best of Oaxaca in one day!

-Teotitlán del Valle, where you will know the art of Zapotec fabric and the famous wool mats dyed with natural dyes.
+In Teotitlán del Valle you will discover the art of wool mats dyed with natural pigments, learning from local artisans about their ancient techniques.

 We pick up all the passengers at your hotel or abb, the guide will meet them in the lobby of your accommodation and if he does not find them he will communicate by telephone.